cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 * Is the Jupyter Notebook server installed?
 Enter `jupyter` to find out that it is not
     * This sets us off on the path of customizing the VM
+    * One approach is to install a Littlest Jupyter Hub
-    * One approach to how to do this: search on 'how to install jupyter on ubuntu'
+    * Another approach is to search 'how to install jupyter on ubuntu'
         * This turns up a number of instructive websites including [this one](https://www.digitalocean.com/community/tutorials/how-to-set-up-jupyter-notebook-with-python-3-on-ubuntu-18-04).
         * The commands are copied in sequence below

+An important difference in these two approaches: The first one is more about 'team' thinking as the Jupyter Hub can provide Jupyter notebook servers to multiple team members.

+### The Littlest Jupyter Hub approach

+### The Single Jupyter Notebook Server approach

 Enter the following commands in sequence.
 Some steps require confirmation so it is best to run each command to completion before entering the next.
 Emphasis: These are commands you are